hyperbolic-time-chamber/full-stack-js-practice/2-mysql-crud/README.md

 If using Windows: Manually uninstall MySQL 8 then install MySQL 5.7.

+There is no front-end for this app.
+Use [Postman](https://www.getpostman.com/) to debug it.

 ## Your Task

 All of your work will be in the following files: